Walmart highlights safer back-to-school shopping season for Birmingham

 BIRMINGHAM, Ala.
-(WIAT) — During this back-to-school season, Walmart wants to make school shopping easier for Birmingham-area students and teachers by providing alternative ways to shop, including no-contact services.
+(WIAT) — During the back-to-school season, Walmart wants to make school shopping easier for Birmingham-area students and teachers by providing alternative ways to shop, including no-contact services.

 This school year will be different for many families and Walmart wants to implement easy access to essential supplies and contactless services to better serve teachers, students, and parents.